miroxik74/dbs-mods/README.md

 > Oh, why not in bot.js?
 Hmm...
 Simply put, because every time you'll open the app or start your bot, then the changes you made to the code will be undone

-> One more note just to be clear...
+> just to be clear...
 [example_mods](https://github.com/miroxik74/dbs-mods/tree/main/example_mods) - you will find a format of mods that you can use to create your own
 [mods](https://github.com/miroxik74/dbs-mods/tree/main/mods) - contains all mods